-The First-Year Leadership Series (FLS) is for first-year (freshmen and transfer) Purdue students.
-This four session series will explore theorists Kouzes and Pozner’s Five Practices of Exemplary Leadership: Model the Way, Inspire a Shared Vision, Challenge the Process, Enable Others to Act, and Encourage the Heart.
+The First-Year Leadership Series (FLS) is for first-year Purdue students.
+This seven session series will explore theorists Kouzes and Posner’s Five Practices of Exemplary Leadership: Model the Way, Inspire a Shared Vision, Challenge the Process, Enable Others to Act, and Encourage the Heart.

 These interactive, discussion-based, and reflection-focused workshops will also highlight professionals and their programs from across the Division of Student Academic Affairs.